Follow TV Tropes

 Chrétien de Troyes, Cligès 3847-57 (translation by Ruth Harwood Cline)

-Chrétien de Troyes (flourished 1165-80) was a French poet in the late 12th century, most well known for his Arthurian epic poems which became seminal works of the Chivalric Romance genre, emulated countless times by later poets.
+Chrétien de Troyes (flourished 1165-80) was a French poet of the late 12th century, most well known for his Arthurian epic poems which became seminal works of the Chivalric Romance genre, emulated countless times by later poets.

 Chrétien is best known writing the earliest stories to contain the Grail (although the "Holy" part got added later) and the Guinevere/Lancelot affair (although that was his patron's idea, not his).
 Ironically, these elements come from two stories that he didn't even fishing writing.
 The three other stories he did complete have less legacy.